 Avara's measurement method is more precise in order to detect the risk of mold formation and not just humidity.

-In theory "infinite.""
-They don't want to be drained, but they're ageing.
-So does the sensor, so we estimate the life of the sensor to 15 years, but it could be both longer and shorter.
-If the sensor is exposed to a direct leak and is filled with water or is long in high humidity, it is deemed exhausted, it has done its job and needs to be replaced.
+In theory, "infinite".
+They will not be drained by use due to very low power consumption, but will age.
+So will the sensor, so we estimate the lifespan of the sensor at 15 years, but it could be both longer and shorter.
+If the sensor is exposed to a direct leak, is filled with water or is left in high humidity for a long time, it is considered "used up"/damaged, it has done its job and must be replaced.

-All the sensors paired to the modem are stored in memory and the modem expects measurement data from everyone.
-If one or more sensors stop sending, after a few days they will be reported missing and you will be notified by SMS and email which sensors are not working.
+All the sensors paired to the modem are stored in the modem's memory and the modem expects measurement data from all of them.
+If one or more sensors stop sending, you will see this on My Page by the date being more than 1 day old.

-The sensors send only a single short transmission daily.
-To save the battery, there is no double check and multiple attempts.
-This means that it takes little before a shipment does not arrive.
-This can be without impairment of the function as long as the sensor transmits at least once a week.
-Adversely placed sensors can behave like this.
-There is therefore no need to do anything before a sensor completely stops transmitting.
+The sensors send a short message every day to the modem and then to My Page.
+To save battery power, there is no double-checking and multiple attempts.
+This means that it can happen that a message does not arrive.
+In practice, this has very little impact on the function as long as the sensor sends at least once a week.
+Unfavorably placed sensors can behave in this way.
+There is therefore no reason to do anything until a sensor stops sending altogether.

-If all the detectors are with motion detector up, we these could detect motion in sequence that corresponds to you getting out of the car / carriage and turning off the alarm automatically for you.
+If all the detectors are located with the motion detector up, they will be able to detect movement in a sequence that corresponds to you getting out of the car/caravan and then the alarm will automatically turn off.

-Also, if you move the main unit after it is turned on in Night Alarm, it will turn off as it perceives this as driving and therefore automatically turns off the alarm for you.
+If you move the main unit after it has been switched on in Night alarm, the alarm will turn off as it perceives this as a movement of the motorhome/caravan (you are driving).

-To test this feature, you must turn on the alarm and exit quickly.
-Wait three minutes and you will then be able to trigger an alarm by opening a door / hatch with a burglar detector.
+To test the night alarm, turn on the alarm and exit the motorhome/caravan.
+After 3 minutes, the alarm is activated and you should be able to trigger the alarm by opening a door or hatch that has a burglar detector installed.

-If the alarm has just been turned on or off, it is busy communicating with all the detectors.
-Wait a minute and try again.
+If the alarm has just been turned off or on, it is busy communicating with all the detectors.
+Wait a moment and try again after a few minutes break.

-If you find that an exterior detector detaches, this indicates that it has not been cleaned properly or with the wrong cleaning agent.
-Note in particular that if the car/vehicle has been treated with paint sealant or similar, special cleaning agents may be required.
-If necessary, contact the person who carried out the work.
+Please note that if the car/vehicle has been treated with paint sealant or similar, special cleaning agents may be required.
+If necessary, contact the person who has carried out this work.

 This way you can find out which detector is located where and give them their own name:

-For intrusion detectors: do the same as above, wait 30 seconds and then open a door where an intrusion detector is installed.
+For intrusion detectors: do the same as above, wait 30 seconds and then open a door or hatch where the intrusion detector is installed.
 Make sure you are "seen", wait until you hear the interior alarm in the main unit and then go in and turn off the alarm.
-Go to My Account, etc... and note which door/garage it was.
+Go to My Page, Settings, Devices and note which door/garage it was.
+Here you can change the name by selecting "Edit information".

 It takes 3 minutes from when you turn on the alarm until it is activated.
 This applies to both night alarms and intruder alarms.